 So as it stands, the Sundarban weekend tour has something to offer for every kind of traveler.

 When the sun sets, the region in and around Sundarbans lights up and the fauna becomes more active.
 This river might look serene but in actuality, agile wildlife might be waiting to pop out here.

 Before I share more about the region, there are a few aspects that you should know about Sundarbans.

 An Overview of Sundarbans as a Travel Destination

 If you’re a first time visitor in the land of mangroves or are planning a Sundarban weekend tour, you should be aware of the following travel information.

 September to March is the best time to visit Sundarbans.

-However a lot of people travel to Sundarbans during the Monsoon season i.e July to August.
-Reason being, they want to spot specific species of animals and plants.
+However, a lot of people travel to Sundarbans during the Monsoon season i.e July to August.
+Reason being, that they want to spot specific species of animals and plants.

 The Summer season from April to June.